omgitsaheadcrab/sunburst-theme.el/README.md

 The author originally created it to resemble the Textmate 'Sunburst' theme, but instead called it 'color-theme-tm'.
 I have renamed it 'color-theme-sunburst'

- It also had support for erc, nxm-mode, and mmm.
+ It also had support for erc, nxm-mode, mmm and org-list-dt.

 I am versioning it, since I will be adding support for other modes, and emacs tools (such as jabber.el).
 And I hope it will encourage others to add to it too.